Culture

 Criticized at the time of its construction by outsiders, it is and has been the pride of the villagers since its first stone was laid in 1968, recognized as a building that will remain for posterity.
 It was built a few years after the titanic construction of the Grande Dixence.
 Built of concrete, it symbolizes a link with this epic dam project that has disrupted village life.

 Its particular architecture with bold lines and curves makes it an atypical and unusual curiosity to visit imperatively.
 Do not be intimidated by this imposing mass of concrete, push the door and let yourself be carried away by this extraordinary place.
-Inside, a "Sound and Light" presentation introduces you to the peculiarities of this place.
+Inside, a free "Sound and Light" presentation introduces you to the peculiarities of this place.
 We love it a little, a lot, passionately...One thing is for sure, this building will not leave you indifferent.

 Our visitors share their views.